mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

     string market
   );
 ```
 Emitted when a new pricing interval occurs for a pool.
-This occurs when the current unix timestamp is greater than the last price execution time plus the pool's update interval.
+This occurs when the current Unix timestamp is greater than the last price execution time plus the pool's update interval.
 Not all price change executions will emit this.
 It should only be emitted once per market/update interval pair, by the upkeep transaction that occurs first in the new interval.
 - `oldPrice` The price from the penultimate price execution.
-- `newPrice` The new price used for execution in the interval just past.
+- `newPrice` The new price used for execution in the interval just passed.
 Both `oldPrice` and `newPrice` are an average of the price changes that have occurred during an interval (a price sample is taken whenever the price changes).
 - `updateInterval` The size of the interval in seconds.
 - `market` The market identifier.
 Price data is gathered and stored for `marketCode`/`updateInterval` pairs, to easily share data between pools on the same interval tracking the same market.
 These two parameters allow access to the current price data.